 Since 1983, Varmint Gone has offered wildlife removal & damage repair services to homes all across North Carolina.
 It is safe to say that they have seen it all when it comes to unwanted animals in homes.
-However, in 36 years of business, Varmint Gone has not ever seen a flying squirrel epidemic as severe as the one that South Charlotte is now experiencing.
-Twenty years ago, seeing flying squirrels in the area was almost non-existent.
+However, Varmint Gone has not ever seen a flying squirrel epidemic as severe as the one in South Charlotte.
+Twenty years ago, it was almost non-existent to see a flying squirrels in the area.
 Now, our technicians see them in almost every home they inspect.
 The population number has also begun to rise in Mooresville and other surrounding areas.

 Flying Squirrel Species & Habitats in Charlotte

 Throughout the Carolinas, there are two main species of flying squirrels.
-The first is the largest of the two, known as the Northern flying squirrel.
-The second & most common species is the Southern flying squirrel.
-There is also an endangered sub-species, known as the Carolina Northern flying squirrel.
+The first is the largest of the two, known as the Northern Flying Squirrel.
+The second and most common species is the Southern Flying Squirrel.
+There is also an endangered subspecies known as the Carolina Northern Flying Squirrel.
 This squirrel would typically be found in high elevation areas of North Carolina, Tennessee & Southern Virginia.
 However, with the ever growing size of the flying squirrel population, these endangered squirrels are beginning to make more of an appearance around the Charlotte area, where large numbers of Red Spruce trees still exist.

 Flying Squirrel Damage & Health Risks in Charlotte Homes

-It is imperative to discuss why having flying squirrels in one’s home is not only detrimental to the house but to the family who lives there.
+It is imperative to discuss why flying squirrels are a potential threat to your home and your family.
 To begin, the Eastern & Northern flying squirrels each have babies twice a year, once in the spring and once in the fall.
-Attics are a favorite place for squirrels to build their nests due to the warm temperatures and the protection it gives from predators.
 Flying squirrel colonies can grow in size of up to 200 squirrels, after each mating season.
-These squirrels make their way into a home and attic by chewing holes from the outside, in.
+These squirrels make their way into a home and attic by chewing holes through the outside of your home.
 They can bite their way through eaves, soffits, gutters, trim, construction gaps and any other weak area that is ½” in size or bigger.
 Also, each squirrel has its own bathroom area, which leads to an extensive amount of feces contamination throughout an attic.
 This defecation in the insulation can cause severe odors and potential health effects on a family.

-Unfortunately, we are finding it quite common for pest control companies with unskilled technicians that are not familiar with flying squirrels to misdiagnose the issue as mice in the attic of charlotte homes.
-It is very important to properly identify the feces that is present in your attic.
-Mice feces are small elongated dropping, while flying squirrels are round and short in shape.
-The other important sign is the presents of trails through your attic insulation as seen in the image above.
-There will also be quarter sized holes located in the insulation as shown in the image featured below.
-You may have mice feeding on the food brought into the attic by the flying squirrels.
-However, only treating your attic for mice will only allow the flying squirrel population to flourish and not resolve your issue.
-It is very important to hire a company that is able to properly identify your issue so it may be resolved before it gets worse.
+Unfortunately, we are finding it quite common for pest control companies with unskilled technicians to misdiagnose the issue as mice in the attic.
+It is very important to properly identify the feces that is in your attic.
+Mice feces are small, oval droppings, while flying squirrels are round and short in shape.
+The other important sign is the presence of trails through your attic insulation (as seen in the image above).
+You will also see quarter sized holes in the insulation (as shown in the image featured below).
+However, mice prevention techniques can make the flying squirrel population flourish and not resolve your issue.
+It is very important to hire a company that is able to properly identify your issue so it can be resolved before it gets worse.

 What Should Your Next Step Be?

-Ensuring that your family and home are safe is Varmint Gone’s #1 priority!
-With over 30 years of experience, trust our team to diagnose and resolve your flying squirrel problem.
-After each project is complete and the home or business is secure from all squirrels, Varmint Gone also provides an unprecedented five-year warranty on all repairs and construction exclusion work.
-Schedule an inspection with our specialists, today!
+With over 30 years of experience, you can trust our team to diagnose and resolve your flying squirrel problem.
+Varmint Gone provides a five-year warranty on all repairs and construction exclusion work.
+Call 888-391-3330 or schedule an inspection online with our specialists today!